Civilization VI: Gameplay

 In order to reduce congestion on the map, players are able to perform a limited amount of unit stacking (a change from Civilization V), but are only able to stack similar unit types or symbiotic units.
 For example, a warrior unit can be assigned to a builder unit to protect that unit from barbarians in the early game, and a battering ram can stack with a spearman to take over cities.
+The game also made changes to the "types" of units available.
+Land combat units, previously split into "melee or ranged", now include anti-cavalry units such as spearmen and pikemen which received bonuses in combat against cavalry, but penalties when fighting against melee units.
+Similarly, cavalry units were split into light and heavy variants, with both having high movement, but severe negatives against districts and walls.
+Naval units also split into melee, ranged, and raider types, and support units were added to give bonuses to certain types, such as battering rams letting melee units ignore walls, and medics letting units heal extra health per turn.

 The game's technology tree, now known as the active research system, has also been modified to help boost technology research if the player has access to appropriate improvements or resources (e.g. building a quarry helps boost the research into masonry).
 Technologies based on access to water, such as sailing, would be limited if the player started in the middle of a continent.
-A new feature called Eureka Moments is able to increase the player's progress toward certain technologies after completing specific tasks; for example, laying a mine field contributes to the military tradition technology.
+A new feature called Eureka Moments is able to increase the player's progress toward certain technologies after completing specific tasks; for example, destroying a barbarian encampment contributes to the military tradition technology.

 Past iterations of the game were considered difficult to win if the player decided to pursue a Cultural victory.
 To balance the game toward Cultural victories, a new Civics tree is introduced.
 The Civics tree has transferred cultural improvements that were previously part of the Technology tree in earlier Civilization games into a separate mechanic.
 Culture gained from cities is used to build on the Civics tree in the same manner Science from cities builds up the Technology tree.
 Completing certain Civics will then unlock policies, or policy cards, for the player's government.
 In Civilization VI, the government is defined by placing appropriate and available policies into a number of slots divided among the Military, Economic, Diplomatic, and Wildcard categories.
 The policies define boosts or limitations for the civilization (e.g. improved attack bonuses for military units against certain types of enemies such as Barbarians).
 Policies can be changed for free upon completing a single Civic, or for a small cost at any other time, allowing the player to adapt to a new situation as needed, according to lead producer Dennis Shirk.